 Spine Deformity, the official journal of the Scoliosis Research Society, is an international peer-reviewed publication to disseminate knowledge on basic science and clinical research into the etiology, biomechanics, treatment methods and outcomes of all types of spinal deformities.
-The international members of the Editorial Board provide a worldwide perspective for the journal's area of interest.
+Please do not choose "None" when selecting Article Type at the beginning of the submission process.international members of the Editorial Board provide a worldwide perspective for the journal's area of interest.

-The Journal will enhance the mission of the Society, which is to foster the optimal care of all patients with spine deformities worldwide.
+The Journal technical revision before undergoing peer enhance the mission of the Society, which is to foster the optimal care of all patients with spine deformities worldwide.

 All submissions are accepted with the understanding that they have not been, and will not be, published elsewhere in any format.
 Also, there should be no ethical concerns with the content or data collection.
 Spine Deformity reserves the right to request any research materials on which the paper is based.The journal publishes original articles in the form of clinical and basic research.
 Spine Deformity will only publish studies that have institutional review board (IRB) or similar ethics committee approval for human and animal studies and have strictly observed these guidelines.
 The minimum follow-up period for follow-up clinical studies is 24 months.
 With the exception of reference presentation, Spine Deformity requires that all manuscripts be prepared in accordance with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.

-Manuscript SubmissionSpine Deformity uses a web based submission and tracking service, the Elsevier Electronic System (EES).
-Authors must register via the journal home page http://ees.elsevier.com/sdf/.
+Manuscript SubmissionSpine Deformity uses a web based submission and tracking service, the Editorial Manager.
+Authors must register via the journal home page http://www.editorialmanager.com/sdf/default.aspx.
 You will be e-mailed a confidential username and password that will enable you to access the system and submit and track the progress of your manuscript.

 2. For studies with small n, please report both %'s and n's.

 3. Please report 95% confidence intervals for point estimates.